KCAQ

 KCAQ (95.9 FM, "Q95.9") is a commercial radio station that is licensed to Camarillo, California and serves the Ventura County area.
-The station is owned by Gold Coast Broadcasting and airs a rhythmic contemporary music format.
-KCAQ was simulcast on AM sister station KKZZ (1520 AM) in Port Hueneme until August 2019.
+The station is owned by Gold Coast Broadcasting and airs a rhythmic contemporary format.
+KCAQ was simulcast on sister station KKZZ (1520 AM) in Port Hueneme until August 2019.

 History

 Early years

 The station at 95.9 FM began broadcasting on August 15, 1972 as KEWE with an automated soft rock format.
 Five years later, the station changed its call sign to KGAB and flipped to an album-oriented rock format known as "B96".
 In 1982, KGAB adopted the call letters KZTR and an adult contemporary format known as "K-Star".
 The station flipped to classic rock in 1987 with the branding "96ZTR".

 In September 1988, Gold Coast Communications Corp. sold KZTR and AM sister station KCZN to Golden Bear Broadcasting Inc. for $1,967,500.
 This amount is comparable to the sum of the two stations' previous individual purchase prices in 1985 and 1986, respectively.
 Three years later, on July 10, 1991, the station changed its call letters to KELF to reflect its new regional Mexican music format branded "El Elefante".